Student complaints and grievances

 Complaints can often be resolved quickly if raised immediately and directly with the staff member concerned.
 As such, in the first instance you should try to resolve the issue with the staff member informally by contacting them as soon as possible after the incident has occurred.

-If it’s not possible to raise the issue with the staff member, or if you have raised the issue however you believe your complaint hasn’t been resolved, continue to Stage 2.
+If you have raised the issue with the staff member, but you believe your complaint hasn’t been resolved, please continue to Stage 2.

 Stage 2: Raise your concerns with another faculty staff member

-Contact the staff members on this list in order, unless you have already contacted them at Step 1 - Stage 1:
+Contact the staff members on this list in order, unless you have already contacted them at Stage 1: